India Pale Ale - quick

 hop (?)

-much that I'm going to try a batch the whole grain way.
+I'm going to try a batch the whole grain way.
+Being a high

-Being a high gravity beer, I'll need to mash a LOT of grain and
+gravity beer, I'll need to mash a LOT of grain and then boil the

-then boil the volume down.
-I waited for a cold day to do
+volume down.
+I waited for a cold day to do this because

-this because boiling that much wort down really warms the house
+boiling that much wort down really warms the house up!

 The recipe was based on Flemmings Fabulous Fungi in Brew Your Own magazine, but